 Start with your diet

-As much as people hate to talk about their diets (believe me, as a nutritionist, I see it all the time), you simply MUST acknowledge that diet is far and away the number one cause of the Type 2 diabetes explosion.
+As much as people hate to talk about their diets (believe me, as a nutrition coach, I see it all the time), you simply MUST acknowledge that diet is far and away the number one cause of the Type 2 diabetes explosion.

 To prevent diabetes (and an early death), you should strive to avoid sugars, sweets, grains and starches as much as possible.